 The project is supported through in-kind and financial contributions by all key partners as well as corporate grants.
 Partners and funders include the City of LaFayette, Auburn University, Alabama Cooperative Extension System, Chambers County, Alabama Department of Economic and Community Affairs, Alfa Corporation and Blue Cross Blue Shield.

 Once the OnMed® station is installed and operational, community groups will be invited to interact with the station through a simulated experience.
-This experience will enable the team to fully evaluate the readiness of the station for a full-scale launch, slated for Fall 2022.
+This experience will enable the team to fully evaluate the readiness of the station for a full-scale launch, slated for Spring 2023.

 There are no costs associated with attending events or participating in health and wellness education at the Center.
 The cost for a telehealth station visit is $45 per patient.